greek-learner-texts/greek-learner-texts.github.io/other_data.md

 More will be announced here soon.

-Join the `#morphology` channel on Slack for more discussion.
+Join the `#morphology` channel on Discord for more discussion.